-"This is not $80 million just for renovation; it will be a transforming renewal of the entire campus," said James S. Snyder, the museum director, in a press briefing.
+"This is not an $80 million renovation project; we would be suckers to do that," said James S. Snyder, the museum director, in a press briefing.

 He added that the renewal project, which is being carried out by New York- and Tel Aviv-based designers and architects, was meant to reinforce the existing campus and to build on what already existed.

 The funding for the $80m. project includes $70m. from 16 international and local museum donors and $10m. in government support, Snyder said.